 Conspiracy: This HBO movie is an extremely chilling example of this trope.
 A group of intelligent, cultivated, soft-spoken men having a secret conference in Germany in 1942 about what to do with the "storage problem" of the Jews in Europe.
 And it is based on the minutes of the actual meeting.

-Demolition Man: Dr. Raymond Cocteau is a kindly old man running a police state and directs its inhabitants lives completely for what he believes is their own good.
-Lampshaded by Psycho for Hire Simon Phoenix, who compares the man to an "evil Mr. Rogers".
+Demolition Man: Dr. Raymond Cocteau is a kindly old man running the police state of San Angeles and directs its inhabitants' lives completely for what he believes is their own good.
+Lampshaded by Simon Phoenix, who compares the man to an "evil Mr. Rogers".

 District 9: At least initially, Wikus in several ways; he's an amiable, well-liked low-level functionary...who is casually racist and brutal towards the oppressed aliens, and laughs and makes jokes when 'aborting' alien eggs.